aman123singhal/PODMAN/# PODMAN.md

 In this command
 ‘ps’  stands for process status
 ‘-a’ stands for all means to show me the status of all containers.

+As we can see in the previous output that the status of containers with the name grafana, prometheus, minio is 'Up' and the status of container with name alertmanager is 'Exited'.